 No..not as in hospitalizations ( I’ve lost count of those,) I’m talking about my 23rd endotracheal intubation with mechanical ventilation for respiratory failure.
-You heard that right, Ive been intubated 23 times now! (as of 11-23-2016, make that a whopping 34 times).
+You heard that right, Ive been intubated 23 times now! (as of 5-23-2018, make that 42 times).
 That’s gotta be some kind of weird worlds record or something.
 How is this even possible ?
 Once, maybe twice… but not dozens of times?
 This just doesn’t happen.
 Granted, most of these intubations have been relatively brief, but some of these have lasted as long as 8 days.

 Making this number even more astonishing, is that the decision to intubate a person with asthma is never taken lightly.
 Asthmatics are at risk for severe decompensation during intubation,and because mechanical ventilation doesn’t directly help with expiration(which is the primary problem in a patient with status asthmaticus).
 Also, placing a tight asthmatic on a ventilator can be fraught with potential complications, including pneumonias, pneumothorax, Hemodynamic instability, etc.

 Often times, people who’ve had multiple intubations and/or spend prolonged periods of time on a ventilator, end up with a tracheostomy.
 How is it that Ive managed to avoid a hole in my neck?